 - Midterm [20%]

-Homework writeups will be due on select Thursdays before the start of class and must be uploaded into Canvas as a singld PDF.
+Homework writeups will be due on select days indicated on the course calendar at midnight and must be uploaded into Canvas as a singld PDF.
 Handwritten assignments will be accepted, but when specified computer generated figures, graphs and results must be submitted and everything should be still combined into a single PDF and submitted in Canvas.
 Homeworks must be legible and all work should be shown.
 Illegible submissions will not be graded.